3 Key Strategies For Paying Less Taxes In Brooklyn

 Since the entire RMD is counted as provisional income, a significant portion of their Social Security benefits could be subject to federal income tax, with some potentially being taxed heavily.

-However, there is a way for them to avoid reaching that state, and that is to act now and not allow their tax-deferred account to reach $1.4 million.
+However, there is a way for them to avoid reaching the state of having $1.4 million in their tax-deferred account.

-A popular solution in this situation is a Roth conversion, which allows you to convert a traditional IRA to a Roth IRA.
+A popular solution in this situation is a Roth conversion, which would allow them to convert their money from a traditional IRA to a Roth IRA.

-In order to complete the conversion, the Millers would need to pay taxes on $600,000 now, instead of on $1.4 million in 15 years.
+In order to complete the conversion, the Millers would need to pay taxes on $600,000 now.
+But that’s better than paying taxes on the $1.4 million in 15 years.

 While the numbers may not be the same for you as they are for the Millers, the concepts still apply.